Chest Dips: How Effective Are Dips? What Muscles are Worked?

 To build a strong and defined chest, you don't need dumbbells or barbells.
 One of the best ways to increase upper-body strength, while creating a more muscular chest and arms, can be done with only your bodyweight by doing dips.
 Chest dips, though challenging for beginners, stimulate both the pectoralis major and minor, as well as the upper arms/triceps muscles, like no other exercise — making them a very effective bodyweight exercise for building muscle and bodybuilding.

 Two Dip Exercises

+Bodyweight dips are an essential strength training exercise on most workout routines and for good reason.
 The muscles of your chest perform more actions than pressing the weight off your chest or pushing your chest off the ground during push-ups.
 Hitting the different angles at which your chest muscles can move is vital to building more strength and definition.

 Dips allow you to hit a wider breadth of your chest musculature.
 Unlike the bench press or even push-ups, dips enable you to hit the outer portion of your pectoral muscles far easier.
-Because dips activate less of the deltoid muscle of your shoulder, when you perform dips, you force your pecs to work harder to push your back up.
+Because dips activate less of the anterior deltoid muscle of your shoulder, when you perform dips, you force your pecs to work harder to push your back up.

 Dips aren’t an exercise that most beginners will be able to perform on their first day.
 It requires not only significant strength to push your entire body weight up, but you must also have strong stabilizer muscles in your shoulders, upper back and core.